 - Medicare Part D covers any prescription costs at pharmacies that support Medicare.
 This plan has a monthly fee or around $35 per month and a specific enrollment period.

 VA Benefits and Coverage

 Veteran Affair (VA) Benefits provide additional coverage on top of what Medicare plans already offer.
 But it is very important to note that Medicare plans and VA Benefits do not overlap or work together.
 They are two completely separate healthcare options.
 You can obtain both simultaneously, and having both forms of health coverage is typically recommended if you have specific health conditions and/or needs.

 VA Benefits cover basic treatment such as treating illness, injuries, and preventing future health risks.
 This type of treatment can include hospital visits, check-ups, counseling on genetic diseases, and inpatient services.
-Your VA Benefits could cover more, such as dental care, depending on your priority group and health recommendations from your VA provider.
-However, these are only available at VA Benefit providers and are not located everywhere the way Medicare-supported health offices are.
-This is why it is recommended that veterans who are also eligible for Medicare take advantage of both coverage plans.
+Your VA Benefits could cover even more depending on your priority group and health recommendations from your VA provider.
+However, VA Benefit offices are not as locally accesible as Medicare offices.
+This is why veterans who are also eligible for Medicare should take advantage of both coverage plans.